jwfriese/Fleet/README.md

 - [UIButton](./Documentation/UIButton.md) - Provides convenience methods for interacting with buttons in test.
 - [UIBarButtonItem](./Documentation/UIBarButtonItem.md) - Provides convenience methods similar to those provided for UIButton.
 - [UIAlertController](./Documentation/UIAlertController.md) - Allows specs to simply tap on alert actions in order to test their behavior.
-- [UITextField](./Documentation/UITextField.md) - Provides convenience methods for entering text.
+- [UITextField](./Documentation/UITextField.md) - Provides convenience methods for entering text. (iOS-only)
-- [UISwitch](./Documentation/UISwitch.md) - Provides convenience methods for interacting with switches in test.
+- [UISwitch](./Documentation/UISwitch.md) - Provides convenience methods for interacting with switches in test. (iOS-only)
-- [UITextView](./Documentation/UITextView.md) - Provides convenience methods for entering text into a text view.
+- [UITextView](./Documentation/UITextView.md) - Provides convenience methods for entering text into a text view. (iOS-only)

 ### Setup for view controller tests
 Fleet provides another method of help in setting up view controller alongside storyboard injection and mocking.
 It makes it easy